GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 ### Data Lake

-Once the SA is deployed, we are ready to create a new container to store our raw data in the Data Lake.
+Once the SA is deployed, we are ready to create a new `Container` to store our raw data in the Data Lake.

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/dcef6881-ee50-4f7b-a0b9-a4e040dbb1fc)

-Inside this container, we will create 2 new directories.
+Inside this container, we will create 2 new `Directories`.
 The function of these will be to store our raw and transformed data.

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/725e8723-3192-4f0e-82bc-6a6ecd85b375)